 627.1.
 Prerequisites To Filing an Application for Abatement

-Two requirements must be met in order for an application for abatement to be valid.
+Two requirements must be met in order for an Application for Abatement to be valid.
 First, the required return must have been filed for the period stated on the application unless the abatement application is founded on the assertion that no return is required.
-Second, the application must be received by DOR or postmarked by United States mail within the latest applicable time limit of the following:
+Second, the application must be received electronically by DOR or postmarked by United States mail within the latest applicable time limit as follows1:

-1. Within three years from the date the return was filed (or, if the return was filed before the due date, within three years from the due date),
+- Within three years from the date the return was filed (or, if the return was filed before the due date, within three years from the due date);

-2. Within two years from the date the tax was assessed (the date printed on the Notice of Assessment) or deemed to be assessed (see TIR 01-5 and DD 08-1),
+- Within two years from the date the tax was assessed (the date printed on the Notice of Assessment) or deemed to be assessed (See TIR 01-5 and DD 08-1);

-3. Within one year from the date the tax was paid,
+- Within one year from the date the tax was paid;

-4. Within two years of the date of DOR’s determination of a responsible person’s personal liability,
+- Within two years of the date of DOR’s determination of a responsible person’s personal liability; or

 627.2.
 Payment of Taxes Due